jbush001/RustNetworkStack/README.md

     cargo build

-This must be run using Sudo
+This must be run using sudo

     $ sudo ./target/debug/netstack